jmbucknall/EZDSL/ezdsl.md

     explicitly as near routines; and
 (c) in 32-bit Delphi they cannot be declared 'cdecl' or 'stdcall'.

-They must also follow the routine prototypes TCompareFunc, TDisposeDataProc and TDupDataFunc respectively.
+They must also follow the routine prototypes `TCompareFunc`, `TDisposeDataProc` and `TDupDataFunc` respectively.

-To facilitate cloning containers with the most flexibility, you can clone a container and use a different Compare function than the container you are cloning from (useful for maintaining trees or lists with their data objects in two different orders).

-To facilitate cloning containers with the most flexibility, you can clone a container and use a different Compare function than the container you are cloning from (useful for maintaining trees or lists with their data objects in two different orders).
+To facilitate cloning containers with the most flexibility, you can clone a container and use a different `Compare` function than the container you are cloning from (useful for maintaining trees or lists with their data objects in two different orders).